Glacial Lake Bathymetry and Inventory Dataset in the Poiqu

 4.2 Data Results

-basin morphology was created based on the bathymetric data (Figure 3).
+morphology was created based on the bathymetric data (Figure 3).
 Not all

-glacial lake bottoms are as flat as those of Jialong Co and Chawuqudan Co; for
+glacial lake bottoms are as flat as those of Jialong Co and Chawuqudan Co.
+For

 example, the Paqu Co and Tara Co lakes exhibit a basin bottom morphology with